 Professional teeth whitening can remove stains left by beverages, smoking, age, and genetics.
 It can make your smile appear brighter, and much more attractive.
 By reducing the dingy appearance of yellow, stained teeth, a professional teeth whitening kit can make you look younger and improve your confidence in your smile.

 For severe staining underneath the enamel, such as chemical stains caused by medications like tetracycline or heavy mineralization in water, Dr. Barton may recommend porcelain veneers as a better option to address your aesthetic goals.

 Please contact us today schedule your initial consultation.
-Dr. Barton serves patients in Kansas City and Gladstone, Missouri.
+Dr. Barton serves patients in Kansas City, Missouri.